Your support is even more necessary as the fundraiser won't happen this year! Please join as a member by making a donation by clicking here.

 What's the Invasive Species Cook-off?
 For 8 years, the Invasive Species Cook-off Contest & Dinner has been an event to remember, with dinner featuring invasive plants, live music, and kid activities including lawn games, face painting and an invasive species piñata!
 The Cook-off Contest has amateur chefs cooking up invasive species and vying for fabulous locally-sourced prizes.

 Why are invasive species a problem?

-Why: You've heard of invasive species - when plants and animals are introduced to areas without their natural enemies, they can crowd out our native species.
-The US spends over $120 billion annually on their control.
+When plants and animals are introduced to areas without their natural enemies, they can crowd out our native species.
+The U.S. spends over $120 billion annually on their control.
 We raise awareness of these species in a deliciously fun way that features invasive species.
 Read more on our recent blog post, Bring them to the table: What you can do to fight non-native plant infestations.

-Click here to watch a great video about our Cook-Off on Oregon Field Guide.
+Click here to watch a great video involving frog gigging and past Cook-Offs on Oregon Field Guide.
 Thank you OPB!

 SPONSORS: This is our biggest fundraiser of the year.
 If you or your business would like to help, you can submit a raffle prize, or sponsor the event.
 Call Michel at 541-53-3099 x 701 or email michelw 'at' appliedeco.org for ways you can get involved!

 Cook-off Dish & Beverage Contest Details:

 If you make a mean blackberry pie, mint pesto, dandelion wine, knotweed IPA, or anything else that contains invasive plants, then you could win an award!